Foot Pain Associated with Plantar Fasciitis Pain and Relief, Heel Spur Syndrome, and Other Foot Pain

 - Excessive pronation, flat feet or high arch.

-- Plantar fasciitis can become a chronic condition if left unchecked.
+It’s important to note that Plantar Fasciitis can become a chronic condition if left unchecked.
 In very few cases, surgery may be required.
-Here are some non-drug suggestions for relief:

 - Stretching the calf muscle several times a day, especially in the morning and after prolonged sitting.